 ...if you don’t at least try to make it happen?
 And if you are someone who continuously worries about which settings to use, please please please just learn what the controls do to the appearance of an image.
 Then work backwards from your goal for the image you are taking and that will tell you the settings you’ll need to shoot it.

 I can teach you all you need to find the settings for any image, and if you do as I say you’ll be proficient with them in just five weeks.
 It’ll cost you half the price of a good quality filter and benefit you and your photos 1000 times more.

 So stop wondering and saying how confusing it all is and do something about it.
-Invest in yourself with my Ultimate Beginners Course.
+Invest in yourself with my Masterclass in Photography.